 Dr. Nick Lawrence used the work of theoreticians such as Timothy Morton and Jason Moore to examine ecological poetry by Lisa Robertson and Kenneth Goldsmith.
 He linked poetic and theoretical interpretations of environmental crisis to the perception of ecology and economy by the Frankfurt School of philosophy, using these perspectives to interpret apocalyptic and utopian visions of our ecological future.
 Christian Smith similarly drew on the arts but with an historical perspective, cleverly revealing the capitalist sustainability and necrophilia within the play Bertolt Brecht's Mutter Courage und ihre Kinder.
 As the drama’s events unfold, Mother Courage both benefits from and relies on war to sustain her family, but her children die at war, leading to the famous 'silent scream' scene.
 Dr. Smith’s paper was a pioneering study of the play’s presentation of environmental destruction during the Thirty Years’ War.

 In Michela Coletta’s paper on ‘Hegel in America: nature and identity in the twentieth-century Argentina’, an attempt was made to examine the challenge by the early 1960s Argentine anthropologist Rodolfo Kusch against Hegel’s historicism.
 Hegel situated Europe within the realm of history, whilst the ‘primitiveness’ of America was placed in the realm of ‘nature’.
 The discussion brought into focus the contribution of Latin America to the debate on the whole question of the divide between nature and culture in the western world, which tends to be neglected.
-Chris Maughan, added to this global contrast, explainintg how in the southern hemisphere (such as South America and Africa) agro-ecological resistive themes are relatively common, especially in comparison to Northern literature.
+Chris Maughan, added to this global contrast, explaining how in the southern hemisphere (such as South America and Africa) agro-ecological resistive themes are relatively common, especially in comparison to Northern literature.
 Maughan demonstrated that eco-agrarian thinking suffers from an avoidance of the root causes of food crises due to the use of mainstream actors and institutions.
 More recently, dedicated agro-ecological groups have been more focused on the initial causes and the hope is that this will continue.

 Ecopoetry

 Lancashire-based poet Elizabeth Burns gave a reading of her tranquilly beautiful poetry of landscapes both local to her and far away.
 She explored the lovely but treacherous seascape of Morecambe Bay, Viking graves by the seashore, limestone landscapes, the river Lune and its role in global migration, and the more disturbing days when the river was used for the transportation of slaves.
 In a more provocative approach, Mandy Bloomfield’s discussion, entitled ‘Unsettling Sustainability: A post –equilibrium poetics?’, centred on the exploration of literary modes which privilege flux, instability and incompleteness in their engagement with ecological questions.
 Within this context, the ecological poetics of two contemporary British innovative poets, Maggie O’Sullivan and Allen Fisher, were fully analysed.
 Whilst O’Sullivan adopted what was regarded as shamanistic approaches to the natural world, Fisher’s poetics drew on scientific ideas and language.
-Nonetheless, both poets enunciated principles of dynamism and uncertainty which tended to shift the focus usefully away from unsustainable ideals of ecological stability.
+Nonetheless, both poets enunciated principles of dynamism and uncertainty that tended to shift the focus usefully away from unsustainable ideals of ecological stability.

 Our exploration of interdisciplinary approaches continued with insights from Professor Jonathan Skinner’s work on ecopoetry and his collaboration with scientists at Cornell University that explored how the sounds of nature can inform and inspire the sounds of poetry.
 Professor Skinner provided an unfamiliar view of the calls of familiar garden birds by slowing them down, allowing the listener to appreciate swift nuances of the song that would normally be inaudible to human ears.
 He also showed sound traces of the birds’ song.
 These recordings and images were used as the basis for poetry that echoes the sounds of nature.